Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 This online course focuses on developing critical listening skills with particular emphasis on analyzing recording and mix techniques in the context of the popular music mix.
 Topics include: acoustics of the critical listening environment; mix elements such as balances, panning, EQ, reverb, compression, delay and time-based effects; instrument identification; stylistic comparisons of recording and mix techniques.
 Listening analysis examples and concepts are reinforced through weekly critical listening assignments.
 A set of weekly audio ear training drills are also part of the class.

 This course represents a step-by-step approach to the essential elements of effective records.
-Using in-class evaluation of demos, masters and commercial recordings, it takes students through an in-depth analysis and appraisal of the emotional effectiveness of recordings, with consideration for: artist identity, vision and intention; melody, lyrics and song form; arrangement, performance, and mixing.
-Several in-class presentations of student analysis projects are required.
+Using evaluation of demos, masters and commercial recordings, it takes students through an in-depth analysis and appraisal of the emotional effectiveness of recordings, with consideration for: artist identity, vision and intention; melody, lyrics, and song form; arrangement, performance, and mixing.
+Several student analysis projects are required.

 A lab focusing on rhythmic techniques and song styles of Brazilian music and their related percussion instruments.
 Development of performance skills through study of audio and video recordings as well as supervised ensemble playing.
 Note: ILPH-357 may be taken instead of this course.